40thieves/Laravel4-Vagrant/readme.md

 # Laravel 4 w/ Vagrant

 A basic Ubuntu 12.04 Vagrant setup with [Laravel4](http://laravel.com/docs) and PHP 5.5.
-PHP 5.4 w/ Apache 2.2 is available on the php54 branch.

-## Requirements

-* VirtualBox - Free virtualization software [Download Virtualbox](https://www.virtualbox.org/wiki/Downloads)
-* Vagrant **1.3+** - Tool for working with virtualbox images [Download Vagrant](https://www.vagrantup.com)
-* Git - Source Control Management [Download Git](http://git-scm.com/downloads)
+### Custom changes
+A more stripped down version of [bryannielsen's](https://github.com/bryannielsen/Laravel4-Vagrant) Laravel 4 Vagrant box.
+I stripped out phpmyadmin, beanstalkd, redis, postgresql and memcached, mainly because I don't use them (if you want them go hit up his repo).
+Plus it was a good excuse to mess around with Vagrant/Puppet.

+Additional changes I made - added a new module, `github_app` that pulls an existing Laravel repo from Github.
+You just need drop in the relevant Github url.

+Quick note: I've had occasional issues creating the vm, when creating the Laravel app itself.
+It's possible that it's timing out, but I'm not an expert so any advice is appreciated.

 ## Setup

-* Clone this repository `git clone http://github.com/bryannielsen/Laravel4-Vagrant.git`
+* Clone this repository `git clone http://github.com/40thieves/Laravel4-Vagrant.git`
-* run `vagrant up` inside the newly created directory
+* Run `vagrant up` inside the newly created directory
-* (the first time you run vagrant it will need to fetch the virtual box image which is ~300mb so depending on your download speed this could take some time)
+* (The first time you run `vagrant` it will need to fetch the virtual box image which is ~300mb so depending on your download speed this could take some time)
-* Vagrant will then use puppet to provision the base virtual box with our LAMP stack (this could take a few minutes) also note that composer will need to fetch all of the packages defined in the app's composer.json which will add some more time to the first provisioning run
+* Vagrant will then use Puppet to provision the base virtual box with our LAMP stack (this could take a few minutes) also note that composer will need to fetch all of the packages defined in the app's composer.json which will add some more time to the first provisioning run
 * You can verify that everything was successful by opening http://localhost:8888 in a browser

 *Note: You may have to change permissions on the www/app/storage folder to 777 under the host OS*